Getting started with Zoom Webinars

 - Inviting attendees and panelists

-For attendees to have feeds in 720p or 1080p quality, the respective quality needs to be enabled by Zoom Support.
-After contacting support, please allow up to 3 business days for the feature to be enabled.
+- For attendees to view the webinar in 720p or 1080p quality, submit a request to Zoom Support to enable the respective quality.
 All other prerequisites for 720p or 1080p Group HD must be met as well.

 Purchasing a webinar license